LugariGabriele/ShapePlayground/README.md

 ![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)

 ## What's about
-A project that thanks to a phsyscics engine create a place where circles can "play" with other geometric figures
+A project that thanks to a physics engine create a place where circles can "play" with other geometric figures

 ![Animazione](https://i.imgur.com/MF9CmsZ.gif)